 The first order of business was a restroom break followed by hot cocoa and coffee.
 While we were still drinking our hot drinks, we walked into the t-shirt shop that was next door.
 That gave us all an opportunity to stock up on tourist junk.

 With our purchases in tow, we left the t-shirt shop and headed out onto the beach.
 The sand was amazingly compact.
 It is no wonder they used to race cars on the beach.
 We walked north along the beach for maybe 3/4 of a mile.
-Every now and then the ocean water would reach our feet.
-It was very cold water.
-We were collecting shells as we walked.
-However, there were no where near as many shells on the Atlantic side as there were on the Gulf of Mexico side of Florida.
+Now and then, the ocean water would reach our feet.
+It was some frigid water.
+We were collecting shells as we walked; however, there did not seem to be as many shells on the Atlantic side as there were on the Gulf of Mexico side of Florida.